mrakgr/Trading-Journal/journal_2025.md

 12:05am. ![](images/image-1867.png)

 No, I think this tape is too hard to read.
 I have zero idea at all what the volumes executed at particular levels are.
 But I think I get the overall concept.
 I need to wait until the buyers are in control and then stepping in.
 I need to do that around important levels.

+Let me go back to the course.

+12:10pm.
+Yeah, the big problem with the fast tape is that, it has numerical values on it and it flashes every quarter of a second.
+If you're just doing pattern recognition on images, that is one thing, but when you have to sum up the volumes at particular price levels and figure out the delta, I think I'll just stick to footprint charts.
+Now that I know what they are, I'd have invented them myself had they not existed.